 - Interest rate on cash advances: 21.49% p.a.

 Earning points for free flights: 3/5

-Opt for the Amplify Platinum card with Qantas Points and you could earn 50,000 bonus Qantas Points when you apply by May 22 2019 and spend $2,000 on purchases within 90 days of card approval: more than enough for a return economy class flight from Sydney to Jakarta, bookable for 22,500 Qantas Points each way, plus a payment on the side to cover taxes, fees and charges.
+Opt for the Amplify Platinum card with Qantas Points and you could earn 60,000 bonus Qantas Points when you apply by October 2 2019 and spend $2,000 on purchases within 90 days of card approval: enough for a one-way business class flight from Sydney to Hong Kong or Singapore, bookable for 60,000 Qantas Points each way, plus a payment on the side to cover taxes, fees and charges.